Think of your favourite song.

-I suppose we can never truly know what happens in someone else’s’ mind, unless we ask questions and inquire into someone else’s’ inner experience.
+We can never truly know what happens in someone else’s’ mind.

-The more I think about it, and the more curious I became, the more other questions would spring to mind.
+The more I thought about it, the more curious I became.
+The more questions I asked, the more other questions would spring to my mind.

 Music is made of vibrations of air, so how does that work?
 Can you feel the vibrations of sound in your mind?
 What exactly are the limitations from music playing in the mind to music playing in the present?
 Are there any limits at all?